 The following constants used in the GET_ITEM_PROPERTY and SET_ITEM PROPERTY built-ins have been removed.
 Code that contains these constants will not compile and should be recoded, although exceptions are mentioned in the following table.

 Table 4-4 Obsolete Constants

-Obsolete Constant Migration Notes DATE_FORMAT_COMPATIBILITY mode Used by GET_APPLICATION and SET APPLICATION properties.
+Migration Notes Used by GET_APPLICATION and SET APPLICATION properties.
 This constant is ignored.
+No migration path or replacement functionality.